Characterizing AI-Generated Misinformation on Social Media: Empirical Analysis

-\subsection{Author characteristics (RQ2)}
+\subsection{Author Characteristics (RQ~3)}

-Next, we analyze how the characteristics of authors of AI-generated misinformation differ from those of other forms misinformation (see Fig.~\ref{fig:ccdf_comparison}).
-We observe that AI-generated misleading posts tend to originate from accounts with significantly more followers ($950,660$ vs. $585,671$), but fewer followees ($6072$ vs. $8153$), and are, on average, older ($8.32$ vs. $7.31$ years).
-These accounts have also posted and interacted with more content throughout their entire lifetime, with a higher mean tweet count ($73,688$ vs. $61,047$).
-The tweet count includes original posts, replies, retweets and quoted posts.
-Further, the number of posts per author is lower for AI-generated posts ($1.55$ vs. $2.78$), which may reflect the higher effort required to create and disseminate AI-generated misinformation.
-Both two-sided $t$-tests and Kolmogorov–Smirnov (KS) tests confirm that these differences between AI-generated and non-AI-generated misinformation are statistically significant (each $p<0.01$).
+Next, we analyze how the characteristics of authors of AI-generated misinformation differ from those of other forms of misinformation (see Fig.~\ref{fig:ccdf_comparison}).
+We observe that AI-generated misleading posts tend to originate from accounts with significantly more followees (\num{7009} vs. \num{5990}), but fewer followers (\num{596041} vs. \num{881884}), and, on average, younger account ages $6.93$ vs. $8.27$ years).
+These accounts have also posted and interacted with less content throughout their entire lifetime, with a smaller mean post count (\num{55150} vs. \num{73456}).
+The post count includes original posts, replies, reposts, and quoted posts.
+Further, the number of posts per author is lower for AI-generated posts ($1.44$ vs. $2.43$), which may reflect differences in posting behavior across accounts.
+Both two-sided $t$-tests (each $p<0.05$) and Kolmogorov–Smirnov (KS) tests (each $p<0.01$) confirm that these differences between AI-generated and non-AI-generated misinformation are statistically significant.

-\textbf{Partisanship and misinformation exposure: } We observe a significantly higher mean partisanship score among authors of AI-generated posts compared to those of non-AI-generated posts (see Fig.~\ref{fig:partisanship}), indicating that authors of AI-generated content tend to be more conservative.
+\textbf{Partisanship and misinformation exposure: } We observe a significantly higher mean partisanship score among authors of AI-generated posts compared to those of non-AI-generated posts (see Fig.~\ref{fig:partisan_misinfo}a), indicating that authors of AI-generated content tend to be more conservative.
 The partisanship score ranges from \num{-1} (Democrat) to \num{1} (Republican), with higher values indicating greater conservatism \cite{Mosleh.2022}.
-Specifically, the mean partisanship score for AI-generated posts is \num{0.272}, compared to \num{0.199} for non-AI-generated posts.
+Specifically, the mean partisanship score for AI-generated posts is \num{0.274}, compared to \num{0.192} for non-AI-generated posts.
 While both means fall on the conservative side of the scale, the higher value for AI-generated content suggests a notable shift toward more right-leaning users among those sharing such posts.
-This difference is statistically significant according to a two-sided $t-$test ($t=-3.43$, $p<0.01$).
-In contrast, we find no statistically significant differences in misinformation exposure between the two groups ($t=-1.665$, $p=0.09$).
+This difference is statistically significant according to a two-sided $t-$test ($t=-4.16$,\, $p<0.001$).
+Further, authors of AI-generated posts tend to exhibit higher misinformation exposure than those of non-AI-generated posts (see Fig.~\ref{fig:partisan_misinfo}b), with mean scores of \num{0.608} and \num{0.597} respectively.
+Although the difference is small in magnitude, it is statistically significant ($t=-2.33$,\, $p<0.05$), indicating that authors of AI-generated content are embedded in information environments with slightly higher exposure to misinformation.

-\subsection{Virality (RQ3)}
+\subsection{Virality (RQ~4)}